Alex Knight looks at FBA prep: why it’s important, why sellers decide to outsource, and how to choose the right FBA prep service

 Most prep services are upfront with their processing times and may even offer a 24 or 48 hour guarantee.
 If you can’t see this information, make sure you ask, as you don’t want your late shipment rate to suffer because your prep service are taking their sweet time getting your inventory into FBA.

 Alongside labeling and packaging, it is worth inquiring whether your FBA prep service carries out inspections.
-It is important to note that this doesn’t replace pre-shipment inspections that your manufacturer should do, but it can be used to supplement them.
+It is important to note that this doesn’t replace product inspections at your manufacturer’s factory, but it can be used to supplement them.

 Imagine that your manufacturer does a pre-shipment inspection.
 You have 10,000 units and they check 20% of the goods.
 There is a good chance that when your FBA prep service goes through the stock, they’re going to pick up other problems that your manufacturer missed.

 Danny McMillan believes that manufacturers often don’t check shipments too closely because they know that if stock is rejected, it’s going to cost them more and eat away at their margin.
 This makes the inspection carried out by your prep service even more important.